Two men critically injured in double stabbing near Sheffield flats

 and live on Freeview channel 276

-Two men are in critical condition in hospital after being stabbed by masked men on a Sheffield street.
+Two men are fighting for life after being stabbed by masked men on a Sheffield street.

 The men, aged 27 and 21, were on Cliff Street, off Cemetery Road in Sharrow, when they were approached by a group of masked men who became aggressive, police say.